shepherdingelectrons/OpenMST/README.md

 ## Dependencies

-**sqlite3** - OpenMST was tested in Python 3.2.2, and uses sqlite3, which comes with this version of Python, but might need to be installed if you're using a diferent version of Python
+**sqlite3** - OpenMST was tested in Python 3.2.2, and uses sqlite3 which comes with this version of Python.
+It might need to be installed if you're using a different version of Python

 **xlsxwriter** - Used for exporting extracted data to Excel, in table format and generating the capillary scan and MST trace charts.
+Only used if saving to XLSX.

 ## Usage